not-nexus/shelf/docs/development/tests.md

 Running the functional and unit tests requires a local running instance of Elasticsearch.
 Our test base points to localhost:9200 for Elasticsearch.

-Note: We have developed towards Elasticsearch 1.5.2 as that is the version AWS utilizes.
+Note: We have developed towards Elasticsearch 5.1 as that is currently the latest version AWS utilizes.

 To run the tests: